jnblanchet/LocalBinaryPatternOpenCL/README.md

 ## LocalBinaryPatternOpenCL

-A minimalistic LBP (8 neighbors, 255 bins) GPU implementation in OpenCL (C++) for the purpose of learning OpenCL.
+A minimalistic LBP (8 neighbors, 256 bins) GPU implementation in OpenCL (C++) for the purpose of learning OpenCL.

-Tested on NVDIAI GTX 960 and Intel i7 920 (2.67 Ghz)
+Tested on NVDIA GTX 960 and Intel i7 920 (2.67 Ghz)

 	Resolution (px)		cpu (ms)		gpu (ms)
 	2048 x 2048 		16.7			6.3